FaaSr/FaaSr-tutorial/README.md

 To run this workflow, you can follow similar steps as above, but you will be working with a different JSON file - one that describes the larger workflow.

-First off, open the file tutorial_larger.json and replace the string "YOUR_GITHUB_USERNAME" with your GitHub username, and save this file
+**First off, you need to open the file tutorial_larger.json and replace the string "YOUR_GITHUB_USERNAME" with your GitHub username, and save this file**

 Then, you can load this file into another R list faasr_tutorial_larger: